Major chord: Just intonation

-The just major triad is composed of three tones in simple, whole number ratios.
+The just major triad is composed of three tones in whole number ratios 4:5:6.

-This may be found on I, IV, V, ♭VI, ♭III, and VI.
-In equal temperament, the fifth is only two cents narrower than the just perfect fifth, but the major third is noticeably different at about 14 cents wider.
+In just intonation, a major chord is tuned to the frequency ratio 4:5:6.
+The just major scale contains major triads at I, IV, and V. In equal temperament, the fifth is two cents narrower than the just perfect fifth, and the major third is 14 cents narrower than the just major third.